32blit/32blit-sdk/docs/Windows-VisualStudio.md

 ### Get started with your own game

-There is also a skeleton game created for you in `vs\game.sln`.
+There is also a skeleton game created for you in `template\game.sln`.
 This is an empty skeleton with some comments to get you started with your own game (if you do not want to start tweaking one of the examples).

 ## Option 2: Use Visual Studio's built-in CMake support